Skip to main content

 • Fever

-Pneumonia can lead to serious illness, especially in younger children, older adults, and those with weakened immune systems.
-Some people need treatment in the hospital for pneumonia.
+Pneumonia can be a serious illness, especially in younger children, older adults, and those with weakened immune systems.
 And RSV-associated pneumonia is no exception.
-Thousands of adults are hospitalized every year because of serious RSV illness.
-And up to 3% of all children who develop RSV need to be hospitalized, too.

 RSV illness doesn’t usually start out as pneumonia.
 It almost always starts off as an upper respiratory tract infection, like the common cold.